Values and Ethos

 - Positive contributors to whole school life and within the local community

-- Resilient, life-long learners that are well prepared for their post-16 destination and for life in the modern world
+- Resilient, life-long learners who are well prepared for their post-16 destination and for life in the modern world

 - Mature young people with high self-esteem

-- Accountable citizens who are responsible, respectful and tolerant within a diverse society
+- Accountable citizens who are responsible, respectful and tolerant within a diverse and evolving society

 To achieve this we will:

-- Provide a caring, safe and stimulating environment
+- Provide a caring, safe and stimulating learning environment

 - Focus on inspiring, creative and effective teaching and learning across a broad and balanced curriculum

-- Create personalised opportunities that motivate and recognise the potential of each individual
+- Create personalised and inclusive opportunities that motivate and recognise the potential of each individual

 - Provide enrichment through extra-curricular activities